PAL*M: Property Attestation for Large Generative Models: Background

 \textbf{Fine-tuning.} Since training LLMs is resource- and time-intensive, publicly available trained LLMs are generally fine-tuned on a task-specific dataset.
 Parameter-Efficient Fine-Tuning (PEFT) and Low-Rank Adaptation (LoRA) fine-tune a small subset of model parameters instead of retraining the entire model~\cite{peft, lora}.
 Alternatively, \emph{adapter layers} are trainable modules that can be attached to a pretrained LLM, enabling task-specific adaptation without altering the core model parameters.
 These approaches are more efficient than fine-tuning the entire LLM.

 \textbf{Evaluating LLMs.} Benchmarks for LLMs cover a variety of tasks and compute relevant metrics.
 These tasks span language understanding (e.g., MMLU~\cite{mmlu}), math problems, multiple-choice, classification, and open-ended question answering.
-Each category is designed to probe specific capabilities of the model across common benchmarks.
+Each task is designed to probe specific capabilities of the model.

 \textbf{Chat sessions.} LLMs are commonly used for chatbots, which allow a user to continuously query about a particular task and get the responses from the model that consider prior conversational context (e.g., OpenAI's ChatGPT).
 Chat sessions contain multiple user queries and their responses.